ImaginaryLandscape/django_site_config/README.md

 Create add the following class in a django app's __init__.py, models.py or some other location that is called when django first executes.
-Define "application_slug" and "application_verbose_name" attributes.
+Define "application_short_name" and "application_verbose_name" attributes.

 Implement the "get_default_configs()" method.
 This must return a configuration dictionary where the keys are the configuration